 We strive to be the source for your legal needs at every stage in life.
 Fundamentally, we are a wealth management and asset protection planning law firm.
 We understand that meeting the long-term care needs of a loved one, while maintaining family unity and financial security, is a challenge.
 We can help show you the way.
 And with a pricing structure that encourages long-term relationships, we look forward to assisting you for years to come.

 Whether you are preparing for retirement, engaged in a promising business venture, or struggling as a caregiver, you may only have one chance to get it right.
 Experience matters.
-Depending on your unique situation our services address such issues as:

 You can take comfort in knowing that all of us at The Hale Law Firm share a common purpose – serving the aged and disabled in our community.
 Meeting the needs of our elderly clients is our highest priority.